 seeing you through the summer

 Mowing the lawn is probably one of the most obvious, and important, maintenance tasks in summer.
 Most plants are well established by now and responding to the increased light levels and warm evenings, so require much less effort.
-To keep the lawn in good health, however, requires regular attention, frequent cutting, weed control and appropriate feed and watering.
+To keep the lawn in good health, however, requires regular attention, frequent grass cutting, weed control, feeding and watering.

 high growth maintenance